Exfoliative dermatitis in dogs. Dermatitis in dogs - symptoms, diagnosis and treatment. Predisposition to dermatitis in dogs of various breeds

 Criteria for the severity of atopic dermatitis in dogs

-Skin cytology and skin braces
+Skin cytology and skin staples

-• skin staples → demodicosis or scabies → antimicrobial therapy → lesions disappeared → search for causes of itching;
+• skin staples→ demodicosis or scabies→ antimicrobial therapy→ lesions disappeared→ search for causes of itching;

 Disease control